-Understanding and reducing our carbon footprint began with pulp & paper operations in the 1990s, and Irving has had internal measurement and reporting in place for Scope 1 and 2 emissions since 2008 across the Supply Chain.
-After a decline in emissions from capital investments in fuel switching to biomass and producing electricity with waste steam, emissions have now recently grown since 2008 due to expansion in the tissue business.
+Understanding and reducing our carbon footprint began with Pulp & Paper operations in the 1990s, and Irving has had internal measurement and reporting in place for Scope 1 and 2 emissions since 2008 across the Supply Chain.
+Growth in our tissue business caused emissions to increase in 2020.
+However, Scope 1 and 2 emissions have still reduced overall by 7 per cent since 2008.
 Future planned capital investments and energy efficiency improvements will begin to reduce emissions in future years.